talkable/talkable-docs/source/advanced_features/reg_ex.rst

    relative path.
 The criteria will only trigger when the relative path is matched (and query parameters when provided).
 Here are some examples:

-   * Match only the homepage:
+   * Match only the homepage with optional query parameters:

      .. code-block:: text